Protect your Android against spyware with Avast One

 By design, it’s easy to inadvertently consent to having your data collected and sold to advertisers.
 You can deactivate many of these spying features, but you’ll be going without all the bells and whistles that make your TV “smart.”
 Each company calls their spying feature something different — Viewing Information Services (Samsung), Viewing Data (Vizio), Live Plus (LG), or Samba Interactive (Sony).

 But nobody consents to their smart TV being hacked and turned into a spying device.
 That's why it’s so important to secure your home Wi-Fi network with a strong cybersecurity tool.
-The Wi-Fi Inspector in Avast Free Antivirus detects weaknesses in your home Wi-Fi network to keep hackers out of your smart TV and other devices.
+Avast One detects weaknesses in your home Wi-Fi network to keep hackers out of your smart TV and other devices.

 To stop your smart TV from spying on you, disable ACR technology, block built-in cameras, and turn off built-in microphones.
 These three steps will establish a baseline of privacy and security in your smart home.
 Also, follow the FBI’s smart TV security tips.